RIP Mac Miller: The Young Rapper’s Top Songs

 Mac Miller passed away tragically Friday from an apparent overdose, sources tell TMZ.
 The 26-year-old rapper was found around noon at his home in the San Fernando Valley and was pronounced dead at the scene.
 Authorities told TMZ that the 911 call was placed from inside Miller’s home by a male friend.

-While it’s one thing to focus on the why? of such a young and talented star coming to a tragic conclusion, perhaps instead take some time to look at the work of the artist and see a career that began as a teenager and developed with legitimate artistic growth before ending in such a depressing manner.
-Here are a few songs as Miller’s fans try to comprehend the loss.
+While it’s common to focus on the why of such a young and talented star coming to a tragic conclusion, perhaps instead take some time to look at the work of the artist and see a career that began as a teenager and developed with legitimate artistic growth before ending in such a depressing manner.
+Here are a few of Miller’s songs as fans try to comprehend the loss.

 “Kool Aid & Frozen Pizza”

-Miller first started buzzing with the release of his mixtape K.I.D.S. in 2010, when the Pittsburgh rapper was barely 18.
-Bursting on the scene with a charisma and coolness that was matched only by his fellow Pittsburgh rapper Wiz Khalifa, Miller released relatable songs and videos about the world he knew, primarily smoking weed, dating girls, and buying clothes.
+Miller first started buzzing with the release of his mixtape, K.I.D.S., in 2010, when the Pittsburgh rapper was barely 18.
+Bursting on the scene with a charisma and coolness that was matched only by his fellow Pittsburgh rapper, Wiz Khalifa, Miller released relatable songs and videos about the world he knew, primarily smoking weed, dating girls, and buying clothes.
 Simple, but with an effortless style that only showed the potential that was to come.

 “Donald Trump”